kofifus/New/README.md

  - private variables and methods are _really_ private and have the correct 'this' binding

- - No use of 'this' at all which means clear code that is much less error prone (as a side note, before ES6 'this' was a necessary evil, now it is simply evil, an evil we can do without).

  - public interface is clear and separated from the implementation as a proxy to private methods

  - easy support for composition